pfischer8989/catdevnull.ca/_posts/2017-06-19-matchbox-terraform.markdown

 ```

-After that is done you can break the loop and do a terraform apply again it will actually authenticate and copy everything over for kuberetes.
+After that is done you can break the loop and do a terraform apply again it will actually authenticate and copy everything over for kubernetes.

 You can check to see everything is working with kubectl when you move the kubeconfig file it creates to youe ~/.kube/config